 The use of autoradiographic methods brought significant advances to preclinical research.
-Classic autoradiographic methods are technically straightforward, and do not require much expertise form the operators, Moreover, the ability to couple radioisotopes with radiotracers that target radioactive decay to specific tissues, made autoradiographic methods highly efficient.
-However, a major limitation of these techniques is the lack of standard methods to evaluate binding specificity of radiotracers to their targets.
-Another limitation of autoradiographic methods is that detection is dependent on radioactive decay of the radioisotopes used.
+Classic autoradiographic methods are technically straightforward and do not require much expertise from the operators, Moreover, the ability to couple radioisotopes with radiotracers that target radioactive decay to specific tissues made autoradiographic methods highly efficient.
+However, a major limitation of these techniques is the lack of standard methods to evaluate the binding specificity of radiotracers to their targets.
+Another limitation of autoradiographic methods is that detection is dependent on the radioactive decay of the radioisotopes used.
 In the case of long-lived radioisotopes, image development may require several hours of exposure, making it very time-consuming.

 In the clinical setting, the controlled used of autoradiography by humans allowed for astonishing advances in human health.
 However, it should not be overlooked the fact that all the autoradiography methods detailed above make use of ionizing radiation to produce the final images – autoradiographs.
 In PET and SPECT scans, the radiation to which patients are exposed is higher than in routine chest X-rays exams, due to the internal exposure to the radioactive source.
 As such, the prescription of PET and SPECT scans must consider health consequences, like increased cancer and neurodegenerative disease risks.

 - Almuhaideb, A., Papathanasiou, N., & Bomanji, J. (2011).
 18F-FDG PET/CT imaging in oncology.
 Ann Saudi Med, 31(1), 3-13. doi: 10.4103/0256-4947.75771